Only Buyer-Led Employment Increases EndureOct. 23, 2013

 WACO, Texas -- Development Economist Dr. Jim Riordan Prepares Baylor Entrepreneurship Students to Create Jobs in Developing Countries --

-Not all new ventures should begin, says renowned development economist Dr. James Riordan.
-The author and former Project Director for USAID's Poverty Reduction and Alleviation Program in Peru visited the Baylor campus to share his experience on creating jobs for the poor in developing countries.
+Not all new ventures should begin, says development economist Dr. James Riordan.
+The author and former Project Director for USAID's Poverty Reduction and Alleviation Program in Peru visited the Baylor campus to share his experiences helping create jobs for the poor in developing countries.

 "Starting a business to make a product --and thus employ workers -- will not ensure the longevity of the venture or the growth of employment," he told the group of 100 Social Entrepreneurship students, many of whom plan to pursue careers in developing countries.
 There have to be real, live buyers for the product if the business is to make money, hire people, and, thus, generate income for those without work.